 103 Manchester Road, M21 9GA

 Just off the main road running through Didsbury Village, there’s a cobbled street that looks like something out of a Richard Curtis movie.
-It’s here you’ll find the family-run bookshop, EJ Morten Booksellers, which celebrates its 60th anniversary this year.
+It’s here you’ll find the family-run bookshop, EJ Morten Booksellers, which has been a Didsbury institution since 1959.

 The shop houses an impressive selection of new fiction and non-fiction across a wide range of genres.
 There are also signed books available throughout the year, a special children’s area and a bargain book table.